christianebacani/Roadmap/README.md

 - **Stored Procedures**: Demonstrated in the `Stored Procedure.sql` file.
 - **Creating Views in SQL**: Showcased in the `Student Tables and Views.sql` file.

+### Intermediate SQL

+The Intermediate SQL section includes five mini-projects, each demonstrating the application of different SQL concepts and techniques learned in the DataCamp "Intermediate SQL" course.

+1. **Aggregation Functions, Order by, Group by, Round.sql**
+   This project demonstrates the use of aggregation functions such as `SUM`, `AVG`, and `COUNT`, along with the `GROUP BY` clause to organize data into summary rows.
+It also demonstrates how to use `ORDER BY` to sort query results and the `ROUND` function to format numerical outputs.

+2. **Comparison Operators, Arithmetic Operations, Having.sql**
+   This project illustrates the application of comparison operators (e.g., `=`, `!=`, `>`, `<`), arithmetic operations (e.g., `+`, `-`, `*`, `/`), and the `HAVING` clause to filter grouped data based on aggregate conditions.

+3. **Count with Order By and Limit.sql**
+   This project shows how to use the `COUNT` function to count records and combine it with `ORDER BY` to sort the results, and `LIMIT` to restrict the number of rows returned.

+4. **Distinct, Like, Not like, Is not null.sql**
+   This project covers the use of `DISTINCT` to remove duplicate rows, pattern matching with `LIKE` and `NOT LIKE`, and checking for non-null values using `IS NOT NULL`.

+5. **Where Clause with Between, And, Or.sql**
+   This project focuses on using the `WHERE` clause with the `BETWEEN`, `AND`, and `OR` operators to filter data based on complex conditions.
+It includes examples of querying data within a specific range and combining multiple conditions to refine results.

 ## Contact